PCSX2/pcsx2-net-www/docs/configuration/general.md

 **Do not run untrusted programs in PCSX2.
 It is not a sandbox and cannot protect your computer from malicious software.**
 :::

-## Renderer options
+## Graphics API Options

 :::caution
-**When in doubt, use the automatic renderer option.**
+**When in doubt, leave the Graphics API setting on Automatic.**
 :::

 ### Automatic

-Automatic will figure out out what renderer works for what GPU architectures, and it is set up to pick the best option for you.
-Priority goes first to stability, then accuracy. **Always use this option if you are unsure.**
+When the Graphics API is set to Automatic, PCSX2 will choose which graphics API to use depending on your GPU and operating system.
+Priority is given to stability, then to accuracy. **Always use this option if you are unsure.**

-### Software mode
+### Software Mode

-Renders on your CPU for maximum accuracy.
-Does not use your GPU.
+Renders graphics on your CPU, instead of your GPU, for maximum accuracy.
+This requires a strong CPU.
-Requires a strong, multi-core CPU.

-### Hardware mode
+### Hardware Mode

 #### Vulkan